jglouis/AL4T_2022/Readme.md

 The `basics` module uses the `application` gradle plugin.
 Running is done by running the `run` task, like so `./gradlew :basics:run`

+## `traffic` module

+This module features some code found on GitHub.
+It serves as an exercises for detecting and eliminating code smells.

 ## `mario` module

 This module features an implementation of Super Mario Bros in Java found on Github.